Working with evolutionary models#

 ../_images/tutorials_read_isochrone_27_0.png

-Similarly to extracting an isochrone, we can extract a cooling curve with the get_cooling_curve method, which will interpolate the evolutionary data at a fixed mass and a range of ages.
+Similarly to extracting an isochrone, we can extract a cooling track with the get_cooling_track method, which will interpolate the evolutionary data at a fixed mass and a range of ages.
 Instead of providing an numpy array with ages, we can also set the argument of ages to None.
 In that case it use the ages that are available in the original data.

 [10]: